-You can download the PDF of this pattern from: Ravelry, Etsy, or Love Crochet
+You can purchase the PDF download of this pattern from: Ravelry, Etsy, or Love Crochet

 This post may contain affiliate links which means if you follow the link and go on to make purchase then I will receive a small commission at no extra cost to you.
 These links are marked with (aff) and you can read my full affiliate disclosure here

 Skill Level & Special Stitches

 This poncho is intermediate level and uses front post double crochet (US crochet terms).

 Once the increases section of the poncho is completed, the pattern uses a 4 row pattern repeat for the bulk of the length (you can increase the number of repeats to make a longer poncho).

 Yarn: ~ 1400 yds, 400g of Double Knit (DK) acrylic yarn

 I used just under 8 50g balls (<400g) of Rico Classic baby DK in shade 36 (Jeans) (aff) for the item pictured

 Yarn needle & scissors

 The crochet poncho pattern comes in one size but you can change the hook and yarn size to alternate the size.